vishwamthakore/ml-experiments/README.md

-The goal is **not** to build a new MLFlow replacement, but to understand *how components are wired together*: data → features → model → experiment tracking.
+The goal is **not** to build a new MLFlow replacement, but to understand *how components are wired together*:

+**data → features → model → experiment tracking → reproducibility checks**

 This is to understand how a framework can be built on top of mlflow.
 It will be opinionated with guidelines, one correct way to do things so it can scale.